 Image: Michael Harpur

-Today the fort is open to visitors from June to September seven days a week and has a café, craft shop, maritime plus war museum, craft centre and artist studio.
+Today the fort is open to visitors seven days a week from June to September and features a café, craft shop, maritime and war museum, craft centre and artist studio.
 A guided tour around the outer ramparts is a must visit.
-The inner facing star-shaped walls are protected by an unusual 10-metre high dry moat.
-All its major buildings are arranged around its central parade ground.
-The white lighthouse, that hosts the harbours leading lights, was constructed in 1774 and is one of the oldest lighthouses of its kind in Ireland.
-Not only does it provide views over the fortress's much-noted dry moat, but also spectacular views across the estuary down to Hook Head, over to Creadan Head and up to Passage East.
+The inner-facing star-shaped walls are protected by an unusual 10-metre-high dry moat.
+All the major buildings are arranged around its central parade ground.
+The white lighthouse, which hosts the harbours leading lights, was constructed in 1774, making it one of the oldest lighthouses of its kind in Ireland.
+Not only does it look over the fortress’s much-noted dry moat, but also provides spectacular views across the estuary down to Hook Head, over to Creadan Head and up to Passage East.

 Image: Tourism Ireland

-Today Duncannon is primarily a fishing village but it also relies heavily on tourism.
-Situated on the very scenic ‘Ring of Hook’ drive it bustles with life during the summer.
-Duncannon’s popular mile long golden beach called ‘The Strand’ has Blue Flag status.
-It is very safe for families and is a favourite for kite surfing.
-It also hosts an International Sand Sculpting Festival and Kitesurfing Festival every August.
+Today Duncannon is primarily a fishing village, but also relies heavily on tourism.
+Situated on the very scenic ‘Ring of Hook’ drive, it bustles with life during the summer.
+Duncannon’s popular mile-long golden beach ‘The Strand’ has Blue Flag status.
+It is very safe for families and a favourite for kitesurfing, hosting Hooked Kitefest and the Duncannon Sand Sculpting Festival every August.
 Likewise, it has all the amenities you would expect as a prime tourist destination.
-However the village of Duncannon owes its existence to its fortress and military history, and this makes it a stand out destination for visitors to the area.
+However, the village of Duncannon owes its existence to its fortress and military history, making it a stand-out destination for visitors to the area.

 What facilities are available?